Master of Judicial Studies

 Why Get an MJS in Judicial Studies?

-- Provides access to cutting-edge knowledge from a diverse faculty
+- Provides access to cutting-edge knowledge from diverse faculty members

 - Improves legal critical/analytical skills